Tours, museums, and attractions that have taken the PHL Hospitality Health Pledge.

 Fresh air awaits in Fairmount Park, a 2,000+ acre landscape of parkland, trails, historic landmarks, and more flanking the winding Schuylkill River – all within city limits and just a short walk (or bike ride) from Center City.
 There, you’ll discover the iconic Boathouse Row, six historic homes (known locally as Park Charms), miles of trails, plenty of riverside picnic areas, and some of the best views Philadelphia has to offer.
 To aid in your exploration, you can rent a bike from Wheel Fun Rentals along Kelly Drive, who has implemented enhanced health and safety measures to keep riders safe.

 On Philadelphia’s other shore, you can stroll the Delaware River, stopping at public parks and piers such as Race Street Pier to rest and enjoy the cool river breeze.
 The Delaware River Waterfront is also home to the Independence Seaport Museum, which chronicles maritime history and highlights Philadelphia’s waterways.
 Part of its collection includes the historic cruiser USS Olympia, which is docked further south along the river and is open for tours.
 The museum is keeping guests safe by requiring face masks and by placing hand sanitizer stations in high-trafficked areas, among other procedures.
-NOTE: The Independence Seaport Museum is currently closed, with plans to reopen in 2021.
+NOTE: The Independence Seaport Museum is currently closed, but will reopen on March 20, 2021.

 For a more artistic museum experience, visit The Barnes Foundation, which is home to one of the world’s largest collections of Impressionist, Post-Impressionist, and Early Modernist paintings – all carefully arranged beside metalwork and furniture, just as collector Dr. Barnes intended them to be presented to the viewer.
 The museum’s new health and safety measures introduce contact-less payment solutions, the requirement for masks to be worn, capacity limits, and other policies.